Ckarles/alpine-image/README.md

 # Build base image in hcloud
 env $(cat .env | xargs)                       `# set token for this command` \
   packer build --var-file=params.pkrvars.hcl  `# input packer variables    ` \
-  -only qemu.alpine base-image                `# build only for hcloud     `
+  -only hcloud.alpine base-image              `# build only for hcloud     `
 ```

 Build the same image for qemu with an additional vagrant box.